Course Content

 6) Plugin & theme conflicts

-• Symptom: Site breaks after activating a new plugin/theme or after updates.
+SYMPTOM: Site breaks after activating an extension or following updates.

 A practical sequence